 The overall shape makes a unique house that works pretty well as a windmill, though I think the windmill blades need to be larger.
 When you cut out a house like this it is very important to make sure that the front and back curves match.
-If you don’t, then wonkiness rears its mismatched head.
+If these sides don't match, then wonkiness rears its mismatched head.
 I managed to cut these out so they are very symmetrical and the roof fits on nicely.

-I only cut out one window on the front because I didn’t want a window behind the windmill blades.
-Also, the door was made separately and glued on.
-If you don’t have to cut out a door so that light shines through it, don’t cut it out.
+I only cut out one window on the front because I didn't want a window behind the windmill blades.
+Also, make the door from a piece of cardboard and glue it on.
+If you don't have to cut out a door so that light shines through it, don't cut it out.
 The cardboard house becomes a little less structurally sound if you have a cut at the bottom of the house.

 2. Paint the house and stencil the stone surface

-The cardboard was painted with white gesso as the first layer then gesso mixed with Antique Linen Distress Paint and sand for the second layer.
+Paint the with white gesso for the first layer then paint with gesso mixed with Antique Linen Distress Paint and sand for the second layer.
 The sand gives the house a lovely texture that is perfect to mimic a stone surface.